 To safeguard your assets effectively, setting up a Lifetime Asset Protection Trust is a strategic move.
 This process involves several key steps that are crucial for the trust’s success.

-Establishing a Lifetime Asset Protection Trust requires careful planning and consideration.
-We will guide you through the essential steps, including choosing a trustee and drafting the trust document.
+Establishing a Lifetime Asset Protection Trust requires careful planning and specialist advice.
+We will guide you through the essential steps, including choosing trustees and drafting the trust deed.

 Choosing a Trustee

-Selecting the right trustee is a critical decision in the establishment of your Lifetime Asset Protection Trust.
-The trustee will be responsible for managing the trust’s assets and ensuring that the trust operates according to its terms.
+Selecting the right trustees is a critical decision in the establishment of your Lifetime Asset Protection Trust.
+The trustees will hold legal ownership of the trust assets and be responsible for managing them in accordance with the trust deed and any letter of wishes.
+A minimum of two trustees is required under English law.

-- Corporate Trustee: Alternatively, you can appoint a corporate trustee, such as a bank or trust company, which can provide professional management and continuity.
+- Professional or Corporate Trustee: Alternatively, you can appoint a professional trustee such as a solicitor or a trust company, which can provide expertise, impartiality, and continuity.
+This can be particularly helpful if family dynamics are complicated.

-Drafting the trust document is a crucial step in establishing your Lifetime Asset Protection Trust.
-The document outlines the terms of the trust, including the powers and duties of the trustee, the beneficiaries, and how the trust assets are to be managed and distributed.
+Drafting the trust deed is the most important step in establishing your Lifetime Asset Protection Trust.
+The trust deed is the legal document that creates the trust and sets out its terms, including the powers and duties of the trustees, the class of beneficiaries, and how the trust assets are to be managed and distributed.

-- The names of the settlor, trustees, and beneficiaries
+- The names of the settlor, trustees, and the class of potential beneficiaries

-- The powers and duties of the trustees
+- The standard and overriding powers granted to the trustees

-- The terms under which the trust assets are to be managed and distributed
+- The terms under which the trust assets are to be managed, invested, and distributed

-By following these steps and seeking professional guidance, you can establish a Lifetime Asset Protection Trust that effectively safeguards your assets and provides peace of mind for you and your loved ones.
+By following these steps and seeking specialist guidance, you can establish a Lifetime Asset Protection Trust that effectively safeguards your assets and provides peace of mind for you and your loved ones.

 Eligibility Criteria for Setting Up a Trust